Keenan-Wood/BU_ENGME700_KeenanWood_A2/README.md

     # Force list (node_id, forces on each DOF)
     forces = [[1, -0.05, 0.075, 0.1, -0.05, 0.1, -0.25]]

-    (all_disps, all_forces) = load_frame(nodes, elements, xsection, constraints, forces)
+    (all_disps, all_forces, crit_factor, crit_vec) = load_frame(nodes, elements, xsection, constraints, forces)

 ##### 2.

-This example corresponds to the second example presented in "Assignment 2 - Code Review 1 - Example Problems":
+This example corresponds to the first example presented in "Assignment 2 - Code Review 1 - Example Problems":
 ![image](A2_ex2.png)

     # Frame geometry definition